-This blog is a collection of papers and how-to articles I have written over the past 25+ years, as well as my travel journals and announcements.
+This blog is a collection of papers and how-to articles I have written, as well as my travel journals and general announcements.
 Scholarly works from "The Library" on my old website, are labeled here as "Historica Tractatu."

 - Thank You All